onramper/docs/docs/widget.md

 ## Iframe

 Embed an iframe in your website.
 This is the easiest way to add the widget on your own page.
+Just copy-paste the code snippet below in your page.
+Customize your widget by [adding URL parameters](#url-parameters).

-Note: in order to enable some features in the widget, don't forget to add the allow attribute to the iframe element.
+Note: In order to enable the widget for transactions, don't forget to [add the API key](#API-key).
+In order to enable some features in the widget, don't forget to add the allow attribute to the iframe element.

 ###### HTML code snippet